-Former Secretary of State Hillary Clinton has surprised many by stating she would nominate President Donald Trump for the Nobel Peace Prize if he successfully ends the Ukraine war without requiring Ukraine to cede territory to Russia.
-Clinton’s unexpected announcement came on Friday, August 15, 2025, just before Trump’s summit with Russian President Vladimir Putin in Anchorage, Alaska.
+Former Secretary of State Hillary Clinton surprised many by stating she would nominate President Donald Trump for the Nobel Peace Prize if he were able to successfully end the Ukraine war without requiring Ukraine to cede territory to Russia.
+Clinton’s unexpected announcement came just before Trump’s summit with Russian President Vladimir Putin in Anchorage, Alaska.

 Clinton made her remarks while appearing on the “Raging Moderates” podcast, suggesting that Trump could earn the prestigious honor if he addresses the Ukraine situation effectively.
 “I understand from everything I’ve read that [Trump] would very much like to receive a Nobel Peace Prize,” Clinton stated.

-The former Democratic presidential candidate outlined specific conditions for her support, indicating that Trump must end the conflict without compromising Ukraine’s position by granting land to Russia or endorsing Putin’s vision of a greater Russia.
+The former Democratic presidential candidate, first lady, and Secretary of State, outlined specific conditions for her support, indicating that Trump would have to end the conflict without compromising Ukraine’s position by granting land to Russia or endorsing Putin’s vision of a greater Russia.

 Clinton emphasized that Trump should firmly confront Putin, advocating for a ceasefire without territorial concessions.
 She also insisted that Putin should retract any territorial gains made over time.